dakesson/StressLines3D/README.md

 http://www.byggmek.lth.se/fileadmin/byggnadsmekanik/publications/tvsm5000/web5187.pdf

 The enthough Python package has the VTK package and numpy easily available.
-For explanation of the algorithm see Explanation.eps.
+For explanation of the algorithm see below.

 ![Algorithm explaned](Explanation.png "Algorithm explaned")